hailanyi/CasA/README.md

 The results are the 3D detection performance of moderate difficulty on the *val* set of KITTI dataset.
 Currently, this repo supports CasA-PV, CasA-V, CasA-T and CasA-PV2.
 The base detectors are PV-RCNN, Voxel-RCNN, CT3D and PV-RCNN++, respectively.
-* All models are trained with 2 3090 GPUs and are available for download.
+* All released models are trained with 2 3090 GPUs and are available for download.
 * These models are not suitable to directly report results on KITTI *test* set, please use slightly lower score threshold and train the models on all or 80% training data to achieve a desirable performance on KITTI *test* set.